wolfadex/pto-viewer/README.md

 # PTO Viewer

 A tool for seeing how much PTO you're taking relative to everyone else, as a way to encourage taking more PTO.
+Add your PTO here https://pto-viewer.firebaseapp.com/.
+By default you're name is `Anonymous`, but you can optionally set your name.

 ### Development
 - Clone this repo